- Découvertes

 - Preheat the oven to 200°C.

-- In a frying pan, heat the olive oil and butter.
+- In a pan, heat the olive oil and butter.

-- Sear the wild boar fillets on all sides until golden brown.
+- Sear the wild boar fillets on all sides until they are nicely browned.

 - Add the garlic and thyme to the pan, then transfer everything to a baking dish.

-- Bake for approximately 15-20 minutes, depending on desired doneness.
+- Bake and let cook for about 15-20 minutes, depending on the desired doneness.

 - Remove from the oven and let the meat rest under aluminum foil for 10 minutes.